dd-bim/datacat-stack/README.md

 and initialized on http://localhost:3000.

 The default admin user account created during startup has the credentials `admin:s3cret`.
-The is now email provider configured in this setup.
+There is no email provider configured in this setup.
 Signup requests will be logged to the terminal.